katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 ### Update Instructions

-1. Click to have the Plugin updated.
+1. Click to have the plugin updated.
 1. Click Bigcommerce on the administration sidebar menu.
 Click the Settings tab.
 Check to ensure that your settings are properly configured.
 Click to rebuild your products list.

 ### New Automatic Installation

-1. Log in to your blog and go to the Plugins page.
+1. Log in to your blog and go to the plugins page.
 1. Click Add New button.
 1. Search for Benchmark Email Lite.
 1. Click Install Now link.
 1. (sometimes required) Enter your FTP or FTPS username and password, as provided by your web host.
-1. Click Activate Plugin link.
+1. Click Activate plugin link.
 1. If you are creating a new Bigcommerce account, please click the `Visit Bigcommerce.com to start your own online store today!` link at the top of the Settings page to do so.
 1. Obtain your Bigcommerce API Key by following the instructions adjacent to that field.
 1. Back on your site, click Bigcommerce on the administration sidebar menu.
 Click the Settings tab.
 Check to ensure that your settings are properly configured.
 Click to rebuild your products list.